nealcaren/WhenAfricaAwakesPG/07-Our_International_Consciousness.md

 that perhaps after all we do need a biscuit.
-At any rate, whenever we have biscuits to buy it is natural that the biscuit which has been most persistently advertised should recur at once to our minds and that we should uy that particular biscuit.
+At any rate, whenever we have biscuits to buy it is natural that the biscuit which has been most persistently advertised should recur at once to our minds and that we should buy that particular biscuit.

 We beg to call the above apologue to the attention of